It doesn’t matter if you’re farming, fabricating hot rods or fixing appliances. When you work with metal, sooner or

-The Antra AH6-260 is a budget-level welding helmet that offers some unusual features for its class.
+The Antra AH6-260 is a entry-level welding helmet that offers some unusual features for its class.
 It has variable shade levels from 5-13.
 Although the 17-ounce weight is a plus, it means the plastic on the hood is too thin for industrial use.

 Getting knocked around and banging it on things when you’re wearing it will wear it out pretty quickly.
 The thin material also means that overhead welding isn’t an option in this helmet, because molten slag can burn through.

 It’s got solar charging for the batteries and has been certified to auto-darken and protect with MIG, TIG, plasma or arc.
 The filter glass is designed to protect from UV and IR whether it’s powered up or not.

 Several users have reported co-workers buying these helmets to replace the headgear in their expensive helmets.
 The AH6-260 features solar power along with the batteries.